ziglang/zig/doc/build.zig.zon.md

 obtained after fetching `url` and applying the inclusion rules given by `paths`.

-This field is the source of truth; packages do not come from an `url`; they come from a `hash`. `url` is just one of many possible mirrors for how to obtain a package matching this `hash`.
+This field is the source of truth; packages do not come from a `url`; they come from a `hash`. `url` is just one of many possible mirrors for how to obtain a package matching this `hash`.